 - Most of our events are held in one place, but we sometimes visit other places (sims).

-- You will find it helpful to keep the platform in your landmarks on Second Life.
+- You will find it helpful to keep the LEN area in your landmarks on Second Life.
 If you "leave" the group, it will mean you are no longer a member there and you might not be able to get back in.

 When are the sessions run?

 There's something happening in Second Life 24/7.

 You are not limited to only taking part in our sessions.
 We actively encourage you to explore other opportunities with other groups.

 What times do the sessions run?

 There is a calendar of times here.
 All times are *CET = Central European Time.
 The calendar also shows when we are away, or on holiday, so it's a good idea to check regularly.

 What is CET?
 We work on Berlin time.
 You can click here to calculate the time in your city/country: www.timeanddate.com/worldclock - choose Berlin for the time to convert from and the city that represents your time zone to convert to your local time.

 What do we do in the sessions?

-On Wednesdays we run the Let's Talk About It session.
-Here Lynne will take you through some of the basics of English - from the alphabet to how to use those tricky little nouns, verbs, adjectives, adverbs and prepositions - when we go to Second Life it becomes an audio / visual experience.
+In our Back to Basics sessions, we go through some of the basics of English - from the alphabet to how to use those tricky little nouns, verbs, adjectives, adverbs and prepositions - when we go to Second Life it becomes an audio / visual experience.

-Every so often we meet up and then go on to explore other places in Second Life or on Open Sim.
-From Virtual Britain to Virtual Zanzibar, you can expect just about anything, and if you find a cool place you can be our guide (G and M rated regions only).
+Once a month we meet up and then go on to explore other places in Second Life or on Open Sim.
+From Virtual Britain to Virtual Zanzibar, you can expect just about anything, and if you find a cool place you can be our guide (G and M rated regions and sims only).

 How to contact us in Second Life

-Once you are one of Lynne's contacts in Second Life, you will be able to leave her messages in world.
-Contrary to popular belief Lynne doesn't live in virtual worlds permanently, but the messages will be stored for when she next logs on, and she will usually reply to any reasonable request.
+Once you are one of Teach's contacts in Second Life, you will be able to leave her messages in world.
+Contrary to popular belief Teach doesn't live in virtual worlds permanently, but the messages will be stored for when she next logs on, and she will usually reply to any reasonable request.